wlee0515/Dask-Notebook/README.md

 # Dask-Notebook
-A Jupyter Notebook environment with Dask
+A Docker swaem deployment to run Jupyter-Lab in sn environment setup with Dask.
+The number of Dask Workers is scalable using Docker Swarm's scale replica functionality.

 ## To Build Image
 1. Go to repository directory